ClusterHQ/flocker/docs/gettinginvolved/plugins/building-driver.rst

 The ``cluster_id`` parameter is a Python :py:obj:`uuid.UUID` instance uniquely identifying the cluster.
 This is useful if you want to build a system that supports multiple Flocker clusters talking to a shared storage backend.

+Make sure that your factory function raises an exception if it is given incorrect or insufficient parameters, so that users can easily they have mis-configured your backend.

+..
+XXX FLOC-3461 might suggest using ``UsageError`` exceptions, or some other more specific suggestion.

 Publishing Your Driver
 ======================